intesys/ymock/README.md

 ### What is yMock?

-It's a development tool based on [MSW](https://mswjs.io) that offers a graphic interface for the developer to manage mock data and a service worker that runs underneath.
+[yMock](https://github.com/intesys/ymock/) is a development tool based on [MSW](https://mswjs.io) that offers a graphic interface for the developer to manage mock data and a service worker that runs underneath.
 By using yMock, the developer can see the list of endpoint calls to be intercepted by the worker, change the data each one should return in the response body, and turn on/off the worker interception as a whole or in each endpoint response individually.

 It is worth pointing out that, by using the service worker, the interception occurs in the network layer.
 Therefore the calls are listed and can be inspected in the network tab of your browser's development tools.

 ### What does it do?

 - It presents a graphic interface that favors development experience;